mikavilpas/yazi.nvim/README.md

 ## hycov
 hyprland overview mode plugin,a new tile window workflow

 ### what can it do:
-- Tile all window in one workspace by grid layout
+- Tile all workspace windows in one workspace by grid layout

-- Support restore size and position of floating window and fullscreen window
+- Support restore size and position of floating & fullscreen window

 - Support a variety of trigger methods, touch pad gestures, mouse screen hot area, shortcut keys